 Leadership, Motivation, Special Education, Developmental/Intellecutal Disabilities

 Pickar, Shantel Lee, "How Attachment Style Correlates to Symptoms of Burnout for Direct Care Staff in a Company that Serves People with Developmental and/or Intellectual Disabilities" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 255.